 Balinese Popular Cuisine

-More Indonesian Food at Kreneng Night Market
+More Street Food at Kreneng Night Market

 Foodies looking for something with broth can consider soups such as lamb curry “rawon”.
 There is also green curry “Soto” and many types of noodles dishes, fried and boiled.
 If one dares, try a type of Soto with nothing but chicken feet on it.
-To order this dish, seek stalls with “soto ceker” written as one of their menus.
+To order this dish, seek stalls with “soto ceker” written on one of their menus.

 What’s For Dessert

-Traditional snacks await for their turn.
+Traditional snacks await their turn.
 There are plenty of options that can be confusing at first.
 For a start, try a sticky rice cake called Lupis.
 This cake is originally savory until palm sugar juice is added to the serving.

 The result is a heavenly sweetness that could melt both the tongue and the heart.
-Other snacks to try: Serabi, the traditional pancake, and its little sibling Balinese mini pancakes Lak Lak.
+Other snacks to try: Serabi, the traditional pancake, and its little sibling Balinese mini pancakes called Lak Lak.